Police and crime commissioners

 Use the links below to read more about:

-- How HMIC works with PCCs and the Mayor’s Office for Policing and Crime (including our ongoing role in senior officer misconduct and dismissal processes, and how PCCs can bid to commission us to carry out a bespoke inspection on any aspect of policing in their area);
+- How HMICFRS works with PCCs and the Mayor’s Office for Policing and Crime (including our ongoing role in senior officer misconduct and dismissal processes, and how PCCs can bid to commission us to carry out a bespoke inspection on any aspect of policing in their area);

 - Information on the joint work we conduct with other inspectorates, which can give a fuller picture of criminal justice inspections;

-HMIC publishes information on the whole breadth of policing activity in our publications section, where you can find reports topics ranging from child protection or how each force balances its books, to year-by-year data on how many times shoplifting offences have been recorded in each area.
+HMICFRS publishes information on the whole breadth of policing activity in our publications section, where you can find reports topics ranging from child protection or how each force balances its books, to year-by-year data on how many times shoplifting offences have been recorded in each area.
 We monitor force performance in order to encourage and drive local accountability and transparency.
-HMIC also publishes reports of inspections commissioned by PCCs into specific topics.
+HMICFRS also publishes reports of inspections commissioned by PCCs into specific topics.

 Choose your force from the map on the home page to find: